kubedb/cli/docs/guides/mysql/snapshot/backup-and-restore.md

 - `spec.init.snapshotSource.name` refers to a Snapshot object for a MySQL database in the same namespaces as this new `mysql-recovered` MySQL object.

 Now, wait several seconds.
 KubeDB operator will create a new StatefulSet.
-Then KubeDB operator launches a Kubernetes Job to initialize the new database using the data from `mgo-xyz` Snapshot.
+Then KubeDB operator launches a Kubernetes Job to initialize the new database using the data from `snap-mysql-infant` Snapshot.

 ```console
 $ kubedb get my -n demo